LS-Shikano/BwCloud_Server_Setup/README.md

 - The playbook *update_project* updates the OTree deployment based on the changes in the linked GitHub Repo (it just pulls from it basically).

-For detailed information on what the script and the playbook do, please read the code.
+For detailed information on what the script and the playbooks do, please read the code.
 I tried to explain what is done using comments and print statements.

 ## Instructions